dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 =====================
 1.1.
 Welcome
 ---------------------
 Hi All, I'm **`Dinanath Jayaswal, Senior UI/Web Developer and Adobe Certified Expert Professional`**, I wanna welcome you to `ES6-ECMAScript 6-ECMAScript 2015`.
-In this course/tutorial will go over how to start with using latest ES6 features right with bang.
+In this course/tutorial will go over how to start with using the latest ES6 features right with the bang.
 Will dive into the specifics of ES6 and new features it includes.
-We'll look at new keywords, syntax and operators that can be used to simplify code structure.
-At the end we'll take a look at class, module syntax in ES6 and how that can be used immediately with very popular JavaScript library/frameworks like Angular, React, Node etc. Let us explore and learn some pretty exciting stuff so let's go ahead and get started with `ES6-ECMAScript 6-ECMAScript 2015`.
+We'll look at new keywords, syntax, and operators that can be used to simplify code structure.
+At the end we'll take a look at class, module syntax in ES6 and how that can be used immediately with very popular JavaScript library/frameworks like Angular, React, Node, etc. Let us explore and learn some pretty exciting stuff so let's go ahead and get started with `ES6-ECMAScript 6-ECMAScript 2015`.

 `ES6-ECMAScript 6-ECMAScript 2015` will introduce us to the newest language features that can be used in JavaScript code - The Modern JavaScript.

 1.2.
 Who is this for?
 ---------------------
-This course is for anyone and everyone, Almost everyone! who is interested in boost skills and further career - by learning new latest programming/coding standards/features/syntaxes/keywords introduced in latest version of JavaScript to become hitech developer.
+This course is for anyone and everyone, Almost everyone! who is interested in boost skills and further career - by learning new latest programming/coding standards/features/syntaxes/keywords introduced in the latest version of JavaScript to become a hi-tech developer.

 Section 2.
 Introduction to ES6-ECMAScript 6
 =====================